CheetahTemplate3/cheetah3/ANNOUNCE.rst

 Hello!

+I'm pleased to announce version 3.0.0, the first stable release of branch 3.0 of CheetahTemplate3.

-I'm pleased to announce version 3.0.0rc1, the first release candidate of the upcoming release of branch 3.0 of CheetahTemplate3.
+I'm pleased to announce version 3.0.1, the first bugfix release of branch 3.0 of CheetahTemplate3.

 What's new in CheetahTemplate3
 ==============================

-Minor changes in the release process.
+Contributors for this release are Adam Karpierz and Jonathan Ross Rogers.

 What is CheetahTemplate3